Minerva Submission Details

 - Fine & Performing Arts (art history, studio art, creative writing, dance, music, theater)

 - Humanities (history, literary criticism, modern languages, philosophy)

 - Sciences (biology, chemistry, computer science, environmental science, geology, math & physics)

 - Social Sciences (anthropology, criminal justice, economics, politics, psychology, sociology)

 We would also like to appoint one student from each general area to serve as a reviewer.
-Faculty are welcome to nominate a student, or interested students should contact The Center for Undergraduate Research at email@example.com with the following information:
+Faculty are welcome to nominate a student, or interested students should contact The Center for Student Research at email@example.com with the following information:

 - your name

 - faculty mentor (and contact info) who can vouch for your skills & reliability

 - confirmation that you are able to review submissions during the month of May.Note: you do NOT have to be on campus to review submissions.